 The Declaration of Trust requires that the Trustees appoint a Compensation Committee, a Corporate Governance Committee and an Audit Committee.
 In addition, the Trustees may create such additional committees as they, in their discretion, determine to be necessary or desirable for the purposes of properly governing the affairs of the Trust.
-First Capital REIT's Board of Trustees currently has three committees, the Compensation Committee, the Corporate Governance Committee and the Audit Committee.
+First Capital REIT's Board of Trustees currently has three standing committees: the Compensation Committee, the Corporate Governance Committee and the Audit Committee and from time to time has formed ad-hoc committees to make recommendations to the Board.